mHealth-Research-Group/audio-processing/README.md

 ```

 The command uses `blank_muted.MP4` as the default blank video file.
 You can specify a different blank video with `--blank-video path/to/blank.mp4`.

+**Privacy Trimming:** By default, the system preserves the first frame (~33ms) during processing to maintain proper video encoding, then automatically trims it from the final output for privacy preservation.
+To disable this behavior, use `--no-trim-first-frame`.

 **Note:** After processing, segments that were marked as `"type": "all"` will automatically have their `"label"` updated to `"removed"` in the timeline file, making it easy to track which segments have been processed.